techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Given that the Pet class has already been defined and you expect the Cat class to be used freely throughout the application, how would you make the opening declaration of the Cat class, up to but not including the first opening brace?
 Use only these words and spaces: boolean, Cat, class, Date, extends, Object, Owner, Pet, private, protected, public, String.
 (Choose one.)

-a. protected class Cat extends Owner
+A. protected class Cat extends Owner

-b. public class Cat extends Object
+B. public class Cat extends Object

-c. public class Cat extends Pet
+C. public class Cat extends Pet

-d. private class Cat extends Pet
+D. private class Cat extends Pet

-Answer: C
+ANSWER: C
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: